 But now Larry's seen an end to that with his cockeyed schemes.

-"Keep heading east," he says.
+"Keep heading west," he says.

 "You are an idiot!" the Queen screams at me.
 Again.